angrybacon/doomsday-wiki/markdown/appendices/decklists.md

 This page serves as a repository of Doomsday decklists past and present.
 Those under *Current Decklists* are considered stock lists of the currently playable Doomsday variants, and we'll do our best to keep them up to date.
-The *Historical Decklists* section are examples of lists from the past.
+In the *Historical Decklists* section are examples of lists from the past.
 Most are unplayable due to bannings, while some are still legal but have been obviated by new printings.